kathlin42/mountaineers4life/content/authors/Flo/_index.md

   - Frequent Visitor
 ---

-Flo is famous for ...
+Flo is the ultimate all-rounder and ready for every summit!
+He is flexible, resilient, creative, innovative, enthusiastic, a team player and... uh... creative.